Concepts, Definitions, and Help

 Access to proposal information

-Proposals can be edited (until the proposal is submitted) by the proposal spokesperson and by any experimenter included with an APS badge number.
+Proposals can be edited (until the proposal is submitted) by the principal investigator (PI) and by any experimenter (co-PI and co-proposers) included with an APS badge number.
 Proposal data is visible to users listed on a proposal, APS management, User Office staff, certain staff members of each beamline selected, the reviewers selected to evaluate the proposal, and the beam time allocation committee.

 Notice to Users: